Why Risk Management is Essential to the Automotive Supply Chain

 In building up the safety stock within their supply chain and ensuring business continuity, some automakers rely on multi- or dual-sourcing strategies to keep their operations running.
 In addition to risk mitigation, an advantage of a multi-sourced, localized supply chain is its ability to lower costs.

-Suppliers located close to the point of production reduce logistics costs, and multiple suppliers means several solutions, providing more opportunities for cost savings.
+Automotive suppliers located close to the point of production reduce logistics costs, and multiple suppliers means several solutions, providing more opportunities for cost savings.
 Specific to electrification, the transition of material usage has implications for supply availability and continuity as well as exposure to commodity prices.
 For example, copper is heavily used in power and charging electronics -- multiple localized suppliers manufacturing components with heavy copper content are key to production efficiency and cost savings.

 While there are instances where there’s not an economic return for certain types of components to have additional sourcing, others are simply not possible to dual-source at all.
-With an estimated 80% of global automotive supply chains linking to China, many automakers feel the pain of single-source reliance on Chinese suppliers when hit by supply disruptions or tariff issues.
+With an estimated 80% of global automotive supply chains linking to China, many automakers feel the pain of single-source reliance on Chinese suppliers when hit by the chip shortage, supply disruptions or tariff issues.

-Tied to the intense focus on vehicle electrification, the number of electronic systems used in each vehicle is growing faster than the industry can keep up.
-In fact, the ongoing semiconductor chip shortages have put the automotive industry in deep competition with consumer electronics for parts.
+Tied to the intense focus on vehicle electrification, the number of electronic systems used in each vehicle is growing faster than the auto industry can keep up.
+In fact, the ongoing semiconductor shortage have put the automotive industry in deep competition with consumer electronics for parts.
 With many pandemic lockdowns in effect around the world, growing demand for gaming consoles, laptops and other electronics has overwhelmed semiconductor chip suppliers.
-As a result, many automotive OEMs have had to shut down or halt production.
+As a result, many automotive manufacturers have had to shut down or halt production.
 With no immediate fix in sight, the shortage is expected to last at least another six months.
 More than 600,000 vehicles could ultimately be impacted, according to IHS forecasts.

 Continuing to diversify approved vendor lists and allowing for multi-sourcing where possible is an area where the automotive industry can make more headway.
 More than eight in 10 of Jabil survey participants agree that while they’ve known the value of a diversified supply chain footprint and sourcing strategies, recent events have made it even more clear.